zkoppert/innersource-crawler/README.md

 ## Use as a GitHub Action

-1. Create a repository to host this GitHub Action or select an existing repo.
+1. Create a repository to host this GitHub Action or select an existing repository.
 1. Create the env values from the sample workflow below (GH_TOKEN, ORGANIZATION) with your information as repository secrets.
 More info on creating secrets can be found [here](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
 Note: Your GitHub token will need to have read/write access to all the repositories in the organization
 1. Copy the below example workflow to your repository and put it in the `.github/workflows/` directory with the file extension `.yml` (ie. `.github/workflows/crawler.yml`)
 1. Don't forget to do something with the resulting `repos.json` file.
-You can [move it to another repo]() if needed or [save it as a build artifact]().
-This will all depend on what you are doing with it and what repo you are running this action out of
+You can [move it to another repository](https://github.com/marketplace/actions/push-a-file-to-another-repository) if needed or [save it as a build artifact](https://github.com/actions/upload-artifact).
+This will all depend on what you are doing with it and what repository you are running this action out of.

 ### Example workflow
 ```yaml